 - Process a job application you've submitted and communicate with you.

-- Successfully manage "scan to cloud" services (we use scan job metadata to provide users with reports or auditing on their use of the service).
+- Successfully manage "scan to cloud" services (we use scan job summary information to provide users with reports or auditing on their use of the service).

 Two more things to note: